Linear algebra

 - submodule.map_subtype.rel_iso p = {to_equiv := {to_fun := λ (p' : submodule R ↥p), ⟨submodule.map p.subtype p', _⟩, inv_fun := λ (q : {p' // p' ≤ p}), submodule.comap p.subtype ↑q, left_inv := _, right_inv := _}, map_rel_iff' := _}

-is a submodule, the ordering of submodules of p
+If p ⊆ M is a submodule, the ordering of submodules of p is embedded in the ordering of

-submodules of M
+submodules of M.

 Equations